Boston Consulting Group: Palestine

-Involvement with Gaza Humanitarian Foundation and Subsequent Fallout
+Gaza Humanitarian Foundation

 Between October 2024 and May 2025 BCG helped design and run the business operations of the Gaza Humanitarian Foundation, which in turn has been linked to US-based private security firms, and is being investigated over the identity of its donors.

 In June 2025, BCG terminated its contract with the GHF.
 It had said that the work was done "pro bono" but The Washington Post reported that BCG submitted invoices of over $1 million per month.
 BCG then fired two senior partners, calling the work they oversaw for GHF "unauthorized".

-The two senior partners dismissed by BCG were Matt Schlueter and Ryan Ordway, both from the firm’s U.S. defense and security practice, who did not disclose the full nature of their engagement and oversaw the GHF work without authorization.
+The two senior partners dismissed by BCG were Matt Schlueter and Ryan Ordway, both from the firm's U.S. defense and security practice, who did not disclose the full nature of their engagement and oversaw the GHF work without authorization.

 It was later revealed by the Financial Times that BCG's work, codenamed Project Aurora, was more extensive than previously disclosed, covering more than $4 million of contracted work.
 It also included modeling work on the postwar reconstruction of Gaza, including cost estimates for giving hundreds of thousands of Gazans 'relocation packages' worth $9,000 per person in exchange for them leaving the territory.

 Save the Children suspended its partnership with BCG as a result of BCG's work with the GHF and for "modelling a plan to forcibly relocate Palestinians from Gaza".

 Gabe Winn, CEO and founder of Blakeney, emphasised in PR Week that it was not only a matter of failed communications, but rather BCG's culture.